shzdasim/laravel-filament-pos/README.md

 ## Key Features

+### Dashboard
+An intuitive dashboard providing quick access to key metrics such as total sales, total purchases, inventory status, and recent transactions.
+Visualize data through graphs and charts for better insights.

 ### User Management
-Manage users with different roles and permissions.
-Admins can create, update, and delete user accounts, and assign roles such as cashier, manager, and admin.
+Manage users with different permissions rather than roles.
+Admins can create, update, and delete user accounts, and assign specific permissions to control access to various parts of the application.
+Permissions include:
+- Create, Edit, Delete, and View for Applications, Users, SaleInvoices, PurchaseInvoices, Products, Categories, Suppliers, Customers, SaleReturns, and PurchaseReturns.

 ### Product Management
 Add, update, and remove products from the inventory.
 Manage product details including name, SKU, price, and stock levels.
+Organize products into categories for better management.

 ### Sales Management
 Handle sales transactions efficiently.
 Generate sales invoices for customer purchases, apply discounts, and manage payment methods.
+Track sales history and customer information.

 ### Purchase Management
 Manage purchase orders and supplier interactions.
 Create and update purchase invoices when stocking up inventory from suppliers.
+Track purchase history and supplier information.

 ### Sales Return
 Process returns from customers.
 Generate sales return invoices to manage and track returned products and issue refunds or store credits.